The most important page on your website

 This page will get your sales.
 Immediately.

-I hope it’s pretty clear that the TYP gives you the opportunity to generate paid customer at “birth” (right after email signup).
+I hope it’s pretty clear that the confirmation page gives you the opportunity to generate paid customer at “birth” (right after email signup).

 That is absolutely the prime reason this page is so important.